 Surrounded by nearly 400 acres of lush, public green space, the village of Park Forest is appropriately named.
 But open air isn’t all that this town 25 miles south of Chicago offers its residents.
 The community makes an effort to honor the legacy of service members, as the suburb was originally planned as a housing community for World War II veterans and their families.
 “Yes, there are a lot of parks here,” says Nina Kendrick, a former Park Forest local and Broker at Luxe Living Realty.
 “But it’s the affordability and community-mindedness that really draw people in.
 Plus, it’s equidistant to two major interstates, making the commutes pretty easy.”

-Enjoy some fishing or the peacefulness of the one acre pond at Somonauk Park in Park Forest.
+Residents fish and unwind by the one-acre pond at Somonauk Park in Park Forest.

 1/2